-Backpack South America is a new, informative travel site all about, you guessed it, South America.
+Backpack South America is an informative travel advice site all about South America.
 The idea is to share real advice from real travellers, covering as much information as possible, and we need guest bloggers to help with that.
 If you’ve travelled anywhere in South America, we’d love to here from you, just check out the rough guidelines below for what we’re looking for.

 We want real, relevant and up-to-date information from backpackers, for backpackers – so if you have tips, advice or helpful information about any destination in South America, please get in touch!